 - Transgender issues — if your gender does not match the gender on your birth certificate, issues could arise both with your health care in the event of an emergency, and in your wishes with regard to your funeral and burial planning at the end of your life.
 Proper estate planning can resolve these potential problems before they arise.

-The New Jersey LGBT Planning attorneys at Levine, Furman, Rubin & Alguram, LLC understand the legal issues that you may encounter as a member of the LGBT community.
+The New Jersey LGBTQ Planning attorneys at Levine, Furman & Rubin, LLC understand the legal issues that you may encounter as a member of the LGBTQ community.
 Through careful estate planning, we can plan for, and prevent, problems from arising that could interfere with your wishes.
 Contact the team today by calling (732) 238-6000 or by filling out our online contact form.